-- June 19: Scheer reveals a climate plan with $2.5 billion worth of pledges, which he touts will focus on “tech not taxes.”
+- June 19: Scheer reveals a climate plan with $2.5 billion worth of pledges, which he says will focus on “tech, not taxes.”

 - June 20: The Conservatives promise to revoke Bill C-69, saying the Liberal bill will “phase out Canada’s oil and gas industry.”

 - Aug.
-20: Scheer says he will make maternity and paternal benefits “tax-free,” providing a non-refundable tax credit of 15 per cent and include a corresponding credit to apply in Quebec.
+20: Scheer says he will make maternity and parental benefits “tax-free,” providing a non-refundable tax credit of 15 per cent and including a corresponding credit to apply in Quebec.

 - Sept.
-12: Removal of federal income tax from maternity and parental benefits by introducing a 15 per cent tax credit for income earned under both programs.
+12: The Conservatives promise the removal of federal income tax from maternity and parental benefits by introducing a 15 per cent tax credit for income earned under both programs.

 - Sept.
-13: Scheer promises to bring back the public transit tax credit, which the party says is part of its environment plan.
+13: Scheer promises to bring back the public transit tax credit, which the party says is part of its environmental plan.

 - Sept.
-15: Scheer tells reporters he will ratify the new North American free trade deal if he becomes prime minister.
+15: Scheer tells reporters he will ratify CUSMA, the new North American free trade deal, if he becomes prime minister.

 - Sept.
-15: Conservatives promise tax cut for the lowest income bracket, slicing rate from 15 per cent to 13.75 per cent.
+15: The Conservatives promise tax cut for the lowest income bracket, slicing the rate from 15 per cent to 13.75 per cent.

-- March 19: Liberals table the federal budget, outlining a series of promises pegged on reelection.
-Some key promises include the the creation of a Canadian Drug Agency, $300 million in incentives for those buying zero emission vehicles, and help cheaper mortgages for first-time homebuyers.
+- March 19: Liberals table the federal budget, outlining a series of promises pegged on re-election.
+Some key promises include the creation of a Canadian Drug Agency, $300 million in incentives for those buying zero-emission vehicles and help with cheaper mortgages for first-time homebuyers.

 - June 10: Trudeau announces Liberals will ban “harmful” single-use plastics, such as forks and takeout containers, by 2021.

 - Sept.
-13: Trudeau promises to eliminate the “swipe fee” merchants pay to credit-card companies on every transaction, reduce the cost of federal incorporation, make federal business advisory services fee-free, create a voluntary payroll system to automate records for small businesses, launch a pilot project to give up to $50,000 to up to 2,000 entrepreneurs to help them start businesses, and give $250 for new businesses to develop a website or e-commerce platform.
+13: Trudeau promises to eliminate the “swipe fee” merchants pay to credit-card companies on every transaction, reduce the cost of federal incorporation, make federal business advisory services fee-free, create a voluntary payroll system to automate records for small businesses, launch a pilot project to give up to $50,000 to as many as 2,000 entrepreneurs to help them start businesses and give $250 to new businesses to develop a website or e-commerce platform.

-- Feb 20: Singh says he would re-introduce 30-year terms to CMHC-insured mortgages for people who qualify for mortgages but need extra room in their budget.
-He says the NDP plan to build 500,000 affordable homes in the next decade, including investments in co-operative and non-market affordable housing units.
+- Feb 20: Singh says he would reintroduce 30-year terms to CMHC-insured mortgages for people who qualify for mortgages but need extra room in their budget.
+He says the NDP plans to build 500,000 affordable homes in the next decade, including investments in co-operative and non-market affordable housing units.